 - Low or no heel

-In the 16th century both men and women wore a heeled shoe called pompes.
+In the 16th century, both men and women wore heeled shoe called pompes.
 This was also what the ballerinas used during dance performances.
-During later half of 17th century the ballerinas started wearing a version of the pointe instead (right picture).
-Some credit this change to the beheading of Marie Antoinette who was strongly associated to heels where the public wanted to make a clear statement against everything she represented.
+During the later half of the 17th century, the ballerinas started wearing a version of the pointe instead (right picture).
+Some credit this change to the beheading of Marie Antoinette who was strongly associated with heels where the public wanted to make a clear statement against everything she represented.

 1795 the squared toe box was invented with the working name “flying machine” by Charles Didelot.
-THis allowed dancers new positions, dancing on the top of their toes.
-During this time the shoes was fastened by multiple straps tied along the ancles and calves to stay in place.
+This allowed dancers new positions, dancing on the top of their toes.
+During this time the shoes were fastened by multiple straps tied along the ankles and calves to stay in place.

 1832 the ballet Sylphide was performed by Marie Taglioni wearing pointe flats during the full ballet.
 Something which had not been done before.